-A few years ago, formative assessment returned as a frequent topic of discussion in faculty meetings and professional development sessions.
+A few years ago, formative assessment returned as a frequent topic of discussion in faculty meetings and professional development sessions at my school.
 I started mulling it over -- examining how I did it, how I used it, and how I saw students using it.

 Like most teachers, I always knew there were things I could do better, but with formative assessment, I couldn't really figure out what that was.
 I made a list of all the things I already engaged in on a regular basis: